nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A suite of plugins designed specifically to bypass various authentication measures.

    Autopsy
-      A platform or tool used for digital forensics investigations.

-   Autopsy
-      An open-source digital forensics platform used for conducting digital investigations.
+      An open-source digital forensics platform designed for analyzing, managing, reporting, and conducting digital investigations.
+It is used for disk forensics, post-mortem analysis, and handling forensic data.
+The platform also provides a user interface to manage various functionalities, including the ForensicVM.
+ForensicVM requires compatibility with at least Autopsy version 4.20.

-   Autopsy
-      A digital forensics platform used for analyzing, managing, and reporting digital evidence.

-   Autopsy
-      A digital forensics platform used to conduct disk forensics and post-mortem analysis.

-   Autopsy
-      A digital forensics platform used for analyzing and managing forensic data.

-   Autopsy
-      A digital forensics platform designed for analyzing and managing forensic data.

-   Autopsy 4.20
-      A specific version of the digital forensics software that is necessary for compatibility with the ForensicVM plugin.

-   Autopsy 4.20 or later
-      A version of the digital forensics platform and graphical interface.
-ForensicVM requires at least version 4.20 for compatibility.

    Autopsy Case
       Displays Autopsy case details, including existing case tags and the generated unique UUID.

-   Autopsy ForensicVM Client
-      The interface or platform from which forensic investigators access and manage the ForensicVM functionalities, including snapshot management.

-   Autopsy ForensicVM Client interface
+   Autopsy framework
-      The software interface where users can adjust various parameters of the ForensicVM.
+      A subset of the Autopsy platform focused on tools and functionalities used for conducting investigations, such as analyzing disk images or VM files, and post-mortem analysis.

    Autopsy ForensicVM Client Plugin
-      A plugin in ForensicVM used for various operations, including ISO management.

-   Autopsy ForensicVM Client Plugin
-      A software plugin for the Autopsy forensics platform that facilitates interaction with the ForensicVM environment.

-   Autopsy ForensicVM Client Plugin
-      A plugin interface through which one can access various tools, including the WebShell.

-   Autopsy ForensicVM Client Plugin
-      A plugin interface in ForensicVM from which users can access various tools, including Netdata.

-   Autopsy ForensicVM Client Plugin
-      A software interface that aids in accessing and controlling the forensicVM.

-   Autopsy ForensicVM Client Plugin Interface
-      A specific interface within the forensic investigation software, Autopsy, tailored for managing virtual forensic machines.
+      An extension for the Autopsy framework, this plugin facilitates interaction with the ForensicVM environment.
+Through this interface, forensic investigators can access and manage various functionalities, including snapshot, ISO, and tools management like WebShell and Netdata.
+It is also tailored for managing and analyzing virtual forensic machines.

    Autopsy ForensicVM Client Plugin: A Comprehensive Interface Guide
-      A detailed guide describing the Autopsy ForensicVM Client Plugin’s functionalities and operations.
+      A detailed guide describing the functionalities and operations of the Autopsy ForensicVM Client Plugin.

-   Autopsy ForensicVM plugin
-      A specific plugin for the Autopsy framework that aids in the forensic analysis of VMs.

-   Autopsy ForensicVM plugin
-      A plugin designed to enhance the capabilities of Autopsy by allowing users to process and analyze virtual machine images.

-   Autopsy ForensicVM Plugin
-      A tool used for VM forensic analysis and integration within the Autopsy framework.

-   Autopsy ForensicVM Plugin
-      A tool or extension used for forensic investigations within the Autopsy framework.

-   Autopsy ForensicVM plugin
-      A plugin within the Autopsy platform tailored to manage and interact with a Forensic Virtual Machine (VM).

-   Autopsy framework
-      A platform used for conducting digital investigations, such as for analyzing disk images or VM files.

-   Autopsy Interface
+   Autopsy Tags
-      The interface from which features tailored to aid forensic analysts can be accessed.
+      Markers or labels within the Autopsy platform that aid in organizing and categorizing evidence.
+They are represented as directories or folders on the evidence disk.

    Autopsy Plugin
-      A tool or extension used for forensic investigations.

-   Autopsy Plugin Interface
-      The UI within the Autopsy framework that provides options to manage the forensicVM.

-   Autopsy Software
-      The software in which the ForensicVM Client Plugin runs.

-   Autopsy Software
-      A digital forensics platform utilized for disk forensics and post-mortem analysis.

-   Autopsy Tags
-      Markers or labels within the Autopsy forensic software that aid in categorizing and organizing evidence.
-They are reflected as directories in the evidence disk.

-   Autopsy Tags
-      Markers or labels within the Autopsy forensic software that help in organizing evidence into specific categories.
-These tags are represented as folders on the evidence disk.

-   AutopsyVM client plugin
-      A software extension for the Autopsy digital forensics platform, which enables advanced functionalities specifically for ForensicVM.
+      Extensions or tools within the Autopsy platform designed to enhance its forensic investigation capabilities.
+These plugins extend the core functionality of the Autopsy platform.
+The ForensicVM Client Plugin is a notable example.

    Bare metal server
       A physical server dedicated to a single tenant or purpose.